Frequently Asked Questions

 How long are the Hoses?

-A standard central vacuum system uses a 30' hose.
-Anything bigger than that is just too big to carry and store.
 With the Hide-A-Hose System, a 30', 40', or 50' hose can be used.
-The benefit of a longer hose is that the number of inlets needed is usually reduced by half.
-Fewer inlets will save time and makes vacuuming more convenient.
+The benefit of a longer hose is that the number of inlets needed is reduced.
+Fewer inlets will save money while making vacuuming more convenient.

 Will the Hose Sock get dirty from being stored in the tubing?